From the Shores of Newport to the Crystal-Clear Waters of Laguna, These Beaches Are Perfect for a Day of Sun and Sand

 Best for: Families

 Baby Beach in Dana Point is an entirely insulated family-friendly spot situated inside the harbor.
 Watch the boats cruise in and out while you and your kids wade in the wakes without the worry of big waves rolling through.
-Parking is easy, the beach is a grassy stroll from the lot and there are public restrooms and picnic areas located on-site.
-This section of water is completely sheltered from the elements—with lifeguards always on duty—making it a great starter beach for young kids.
-There are plenty of delicious restaurants nearby, and it will likely become a popular pit stop for beachgoers, given harbor renovations.
+Parking is easy, as the beach is a grassy stroll from the lot and there are public restrooms and picnic areas located on-site.
+This section of water is completely sheltered from the elements—with lifeguards always on duty.
+This make it a great starter beach for young kids.
+There are plenty of delicious restaurants nearby too, and it will likely become a popular pit stop for beachgoers, given harbor renovations.
 Hot tip: Grab sandwiches to go from locally loved deli Tutor & Spunky’s for a snack while you sunbathe.

 Trestles